 "Town" shall mean the Town of Fairhaven, Massachusetts.

-"Town Administrator," the Chief Administrative Officer of the Town appointed by the Select Board.
+"Town Administrator," the Chief Administrative Officer of the Town appointed by the Board of Selectmen.

 "Undue Hardship," an action that is excessively costly, extensive, substantial, or disruptive, or that would fundamentally alter the nature or operation of the department.